Twins vs. Orioles Player Props Betting Odds

-Sportsbooks have listed player props for Adley Rutschman, Carlos Correa and others when the Baltimore Orioles host the Minnesota Twins at Oriole Park at Camden Yards on Friday at 7:05 PM ET.
+Player props are listed for Adley Rutschman and Carlos Correa, among others, when the Baltimore Orioles host the Minnesota Twins at Oriole Park at Camden Yards on Saturday at 4:05 PM ET.

 Bet on this matchup or its props with BetMGM!